-The mission of Impact Youth Worldwide is to proclaim the truth of the gospel and the authority of Scripture, and to provide a biblical role model to our employees and the many communities where we serve worldwide.
-In order to preserve and facilitate the goals and integrity of the Impact Youth Worldwide ministry, and the work and outreach at all its camps, it is required that all persons employed or who serve at the camps in any capacity, should agree and abide by this statement of faith, and conduct themselves according to this Doctrinal Statement.
+The mission of Impact Youth Worldwide is to proclaim the truth of the gospel and the authority of Scripture, and to provide a biblical role model to our staff and to the many communities where we serve worldwide.
+In order to preserve and facilitate the goals and integrity of the Impact Youth Worldwide ministry, it is required that all persons employed or who serve at the camps in any capacity, should agree and abide by this statement of faith, and conduct themselves according to this Doctrinal Statement.

 The Holy Scriptures

 We believe in the Holy Scriptures, accepting fully the writings of the Old and New Testaments of the Bible as the very Word of God, verbally inspired in all parts and therefore wholly without error as originally given of God, altogether sufficient in themselves as our only infallible rule of faith and practice (Exodus 24:4; Matthew 5:18; John 10:35; 16:13; 17:17; 2 Timothy 3:16-17; 2 Peter 1:20-21).

 The One Triune God